 To ensure that the school's culture embodies these principles, students will be coached for non-compliance with any of the items listed below.
 These coaching opportunities will be documented on the Future Professional Advisory form.
 If a student receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
 On the student's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
-After a student's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
 After a student has received a five-school-day suspension, the student may only receive two (2) more coaching sessions.
 On the seventh coaching session, the student may be terminated from the school.
-If a behavior is sufficiently severe or repeated, a student may be terminated without notice.
+If a behavior is sufficiently severe or repeated, a student may be terminated without notice, even if the behavior is listed as a coachable violation.